DragonRidersUnite/docs-prototype-docsify/docs/samples/samples.md

   # render the current frame to the screen centered vertically and horizontally at 640, 620
   args.outputs.labels << { x: 640, y: 620, anchor_x: 0.5, anchor_y: 0.5, text: "frame: #{args.state.tick_count}" }

-  # Here are some examples of simple labels, with the minimum number of parameters
+  # Here are some examples of  labels, with the minimum number of parameters
   # Note that the default values for the other parameters are 0, except for Alpha which is 255 and Font Style which is the default font
   args.outputs.labels << { x: 5,          y: 720 - 5, text: "This is a label located at the top left." }
   args.outputs.labels << { x: 5,          y:      30, text: "This is a label located at the bottom left." }